Imaginary-Horizons-Productions/Prophets-of-the-Labyrinth/wiki/Commands.md

+### /commands

+> Usable in DMs: true

+> Cooldown: 3 second(s)

+Get a link to a list of the Prophets of the Labyrinth commands
 ### /data-policy

 > Usable in DMs: true

 > Cooldown: 3 second(s)

-Get a link to this bot's Data Policy page
+Get a link to the Prophets of the Labyrinth Data Policy page
 ### /feedback
 > Permission Level: SendMessages